 About Dr. Teresa Morris, Ph.D.: Dr. Morris is a professor Emerita in the School of Social Work at California State University, San Bernadino (CSUSB), and has worked as a faculty member at CSUSB for 25 years.
 She has authored two books about research methodology, and has published numerous articles on professional education, refugees, leadership, and research methods.
 Dr. Morris was the Director of the School of Social Work at CSUSB for 12 years and currently teaches research methods online while also directing the distance learning program.
 Before coming to California, she worked as a teacher, community worker, and academic in both England and Australia.
 Find more information about Dr. Morris at the CSUSB School of Social Work website.
+Dr. Teresa Morris was compensated to participate in this interview.

 [OnlineMSWPrograms.com] Currently, there are approximately 25 universities offering fully online MSW programs.
 How long has the program at CSUSB been offered and how is it structured?